Request a Free Consultation

 Pennsylvania’s Comparative Negligence Rule

 In some multi-vehicle accidents, more than one party may share liability.
 Pennsylvania follows a 51% comparative negligence rule.
-This rule means that an injured party can seek compensation as long as they are not found to be 51% or more at fault for the collision.
+This rule means that an injured party and their personal injury attorneys can seek compensation as long as they are not found to be 51% or more at fault for the collision.
 If the injured party is determined to be 51% or more to blame, they are barred from recovering any damages.
 This means that even if a party is partially responsible for the multi-vehicle accident, they may still be eligible to recover damages.
-However, the amount of compensation awarded is reduced by their percentage of fault.
+However, the amount of compensation awarded is reduced by the percentage of fault.

 For example, if it is determined that you were 30% at fault for the crash, and the total damages awarded are $100,000, you would be eligible to receive $70,000 (70% of the total damages).